Setting Up a Scene¶

 The current scene frame rate can be set in the Scene Settings… dialog, and it is displayed in the bottom bar of any Viewer pane.
 In case the play back is activated, the actual frame rate is displayed on its left.

-Even if a scene has been composited with a specific frame rate for a certain output, it is possible to render it out at a different frame rate by using the Stretch from FPS: To: option in the Output Settings > Other Settings dialog (see Choosing the Output Settings ).
+Even if a scene has been composited with a specific frame rate for a certain output, it is possible to render it out at a different frame rate by using the Stretch from FPS: To: option in the Output Settings… → More Settings dialog section (see Choosing the Output Settings ).

 To set the frame rate: